trynmaps/metrics-mvp/README.md

 If the arrival times for a particular route/day haven't been computed yet, you'll get an error when computing statistics.

-To get arrival times for one or more routes/days that haven't been precomputed yet, run `compute_arrivals.py` to generate the JSON files locally (if using Docker, run this command from a shell within the Docker container `docker exec -it metrics-flask bash`), e.g:
+To get arrival times for one or more routes/days that haven't been precomputed yet, run `compute_arrivals.py` to generate the JSON files locally (if using Docker, run this command from a shell within the metrics-flask-dev Docker container), e.g:
 ```
 python compute_arrivals.py --date=2019-06-06 --route 1 2 47 38 38X
 ```